Budgeting for your healthcare elective is essential — here's why:

 You may want to take trips on weekends, and some of our students choose to hire private transport for this.
 It’s worth doing a little research before you leave to manage your expectations when it comes to cost.

-Don’t forget: everyone that travels with us needs indemnity insurance.
-Your advisor will be able to tell you what type and also the best provider for your discipline.
-This is very important, and covers you for your clinical placement.
+Everyone that travels with us needs indemnity insurance.
+This is extremely important, as it covers you for your clinical placement.

 You’ll also need travel insurance, which, depending on what type you choose, will cover your luggage, on-person belongings (such as your mobile phone or passport), and if you get sick while you’re away.
 Some policies also cover you if your flight gets cancelled last minute or for a number of other things.
 Some banks offer travel insurance for their customers, so it’s worth asking to see if you can get a good deal.